 Airfare: Off-season offers make air travel especially affordable this time of year.

 Lawnmowers: The grass-cutting season may be ending, but now’s the time to buy a new lawnmower for next summer.

 Bicycles: As new bike models come out at the beginning of fall, you can take advantage of sales on existing stock and score yourself a set of new wheels.

 Cars: Car dealers need to clean out their lots to make way for new inventory this month, so it can be easier to negotiate a good price.
 Don’t assume you’ll be getting the best price however.
-Here are 5 things you should know before buying a car to help you get the best deal, regardless of when you purchase.
+Here some car-buying tips to keep in mind to help you get the best deal, regardless of when you purchase.